Employee Recognition Programs

 - exceptional job performance on a daily basis

-Awards are available for full-time, regular staff employees and are awarded based upon the recommendation of the review committee and university administration.
+Awards are available for full-time and part-time, regular staff employees and are awarded based upon the recommendation of the review committee and university administration.

 8.6 Wall of Fame